 Select items to indicate features found along the trail.

 Prams & Strollers

 Named after the world's tallest heath - the pandani - this walk circuits Lake Dobson in the Mount Field National Park.
 In fine weather, it's suitable for all the family.

 The remarkable pandani is just one of many subalpine plants that are found in Tasmania and nowhere else on Earth.
 Along the walk you will encounter numerous alpine plants.
-Indeed, Mt Field is unusual in that the diversity of plants in the upper reaches of the mountain is greater than the diversity of plants in the forests at the base of the mountain.
+Indeed, Mount Field is unusual in that the diversity of plants in the upper reaches of the mountain is greater than the diversity of plants in the forests at the base of the mountain.

 At the far end of the lake, you will enter a stunning patch of forest dominated by a mixture of pandanis and pencil pines.
 Pencil pines are one of a number of ancient conifers that are endemic to Tasmania.

 Platypuses are occasionally seen in Lake Dobson, particularly at dusk and dawn.

 Mount Field National Park is one of Tasmania’s oldest national parks and is also one of its most diverse.
 Spectacular glaciated landscapes compete for attention with cascading waterfalls, including the breathtaking, three-tiered Russell Falls - arguably one of the most impressive waterfalls in Tasmania.

 Begin your Mount Field visit with a leisurely walk through the towering tree ferns and giant eucalypts on the short walk to Russell Falls, before travelling up the road toward Lake Dobson, where you will find longer day walks and, in winter, the snow-dusted slopes of the Mount Mawson ski field.
 During autumn, the hillsides of the Tarn Shelf are a riot of colour as the fagus, or deciduous beech, turns gold, orange and red.